akinade/third-party-move-and-improve/Lab200/LabGuide200.md

 ![](./images/11.png "")

 ### Step 3: Create Zone on Oracle Cloud infrastructure
+In this step, you will create a zone.
+A zone holds the trusted DNS records that will reside on Oracle Cloud Infrastructure’s nameservers.

 Navigate back to OCI console to create a zone using the exported file

 ![](./images/12.png "")